Skoricius/luka_vim/README.md

 # The Ultimate vimrc

-Just a clone of https://github.com/amix/vimrc with a few of my own configuration.
+Just a clone of https://github.com/amix/vimrc with a few of my own configurations.